alexkadis/vending-machine/README.md

 - Stock
 - Message when vended

-# Each food type is a class that inherits from VendingItem:
+## Each food type is a class that inherits from VendingItem:
 - chips
 - candy
 - drinks
-- gum -->
+- gum

-# Class: Money
+## Class: Money
 - Tracks money fed into the system
 - Has a method that calculates change/coins based on values it's given

-# Class: Logger
+## Class: Logger
 - Every time an action is taken, the logger class is called
 - Has two different types of logs:
     + Purchase Log (money coming in and out)
     + Sales Report

-# Class: File Handler
+## Class: File Handler
-- A wrapper for StreamReader and StreamWriter
+- A wrapper for StreamReader and vending-machine.gif
+[vending machine CLI]: